Responsive layout

 It is the basic element of a responsive page.

-In the illustration above, you can see the preview of a grid in the lower area of the properties dialog.
+In the figure above, you can see the preview of a grid in the lower area of the properties dialog.

 A grid basically consists of 12 family units which rest side-by-side.